 If taking out a loan gives you butterflies, some additional information might settle them.
 The Federal Student Aid website provides great financial aid information, including repayment plans and estimates for how much your monthly payment might be for various amounts.

 All students who accept federal loans must agree to the following:

 If you already have borrowed your maximum Federal Direct Loan amount for this year and need to borrow additional funds, a private student loan might be an option.

 Private student loans are not part of the federal student loan program and require a credit check.
 You may borrow private loans from any lender you choose.
-Some private loans are only open to students taking credit classes, but others will consider continuing education (noncredit) students.
+Some private loans are open only to students taking credit classes, but others will consider continuing education (noncredit) students as well.